 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Melanie Malloy, Richard H. Sinert.
-ED Case Challenge: After New Sexual Partner, Dysuria, Discharge in a 21-Year-Old - Medscape - Aug 11, 2022.
+Dysuria and Discharge After a New Sexual Partner - Medscape - Nov 20, 2023.